Nahidhasan9/Nahidhasan9/README.md

 - 👋 Hi, I’m @Nahidhasan9
 - 👀 I’m interested in Java, C++ , SQL , Python.
 - 🌱 I’m currently learning Java, C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with Comprehensive practice of Software Engineering.
-- 📫 How to reach me ...
+- 📫 How to reach me .../FB: nahid.hasan.526

 <!---
 Nahidhasan9/Nahidhasan9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.